 - w.
 The development and implementation of training initiatives, including refresher training for the West London Waste including, induction training, Manual handling, fire safety and emergency procedures, Supervisory and Management health and safety requirements, and any other health and safety training requirements as identified through health and safety policy requirements, risk assessment and method statement control measures, and audit findings. - x.
+This training and information will include a number of toolbox talks, derived from the process of risk assessment, for all tasks representing significant risk. - y.
+The Health and Safety Advisor will facilitate the compilation and maintenance of a health and safety training matrix on all health and safety subjects covered throughout the Organisation. - z.
 To support any non-union appointed Representative of Employee Safety and union appointed Health and Safety Representatives, with detailed information, which they will need, to ensure full inclusion on the union and non-union health and safety function within the organisation.